 An examination might include medical tests and should always include screenings for hearing and vision.
 It will also include an interview with the parents.

-Early intervention is the best treatment for ASD.
-Early treatment can significantly improve the outcome of your child’s disorder.
+Early intervention is the best action for ASD.
+Early support can significantly improve the outcome of your child’s disorder.
 Under the Individuals with Disabilities Education Act (IDEA), all states are required to provide an adequate education to schoolchildren.

 Most states also have early intervention programs for children three and younger.
 Consult this resource guide from Autism Speaks to see what services are available in your state.
 You can also call your local school district.